openebs-archive/e2e-tests/experiments/functional/cspc-pool/block-pool-creation-with-claimed-bd/README.md

-# Test Case to validate the cspc pool creation is failed when the bloxkdevice is already claimed.
+# Test Case to validate the cspc pool creation is failed when the blockdevice is already claimed.

 ## Description
-   - This test is capable of validate the pool creation is failed when the blockdevice is claimed.
+   - This test is capable of validating if the pool creation is failed when the specified blockdevices are already claimed
    - This test constitutes the below files.
      - test_vars.yml - This test_vars file has the list of test specific variables used in this test case.
      - test.yml - Playbook where the test logic is to validate the blockdevice reusability.